fynnfluegge/rocketnotes/README.md

 ## ✨ Features

 - 📝 Code syntax highlighting
-- 🌳 Hierarchical document tree
+- 🌳 Hierarchical document tree with draggable nodes
+- 🌐 Document sharing
 - 🔍 Content search
-- 🌐 Document sharing
+- 🔦 Semantic search
-- ✍️ Text completion
+- ✍️ Copilot-like text completion
 - 🤖 Chat with your documents
-- 🔦 Semantic search
+  - Servlerless RAG with faiss, OpenAI and/or Anthropic
 - 📦 Local mode with Docker
+  - use Ollama and/or Sentence Transformers for 100% local RAG

 &nbsp;